Increase or decrease your credit limit

 - your payment history with the lender you’re applying to

-- If you want to dig a little deeper into how your credit score and credit limit are set, you can find more information at The truth about your credit rating: Six common myths busted.
+- If you want to dig a little deeper into how your credit score and credit limit are set, you can find more information at The truth about your credit rating: Seven common myths busted.

 Your credit limit can increase or decrease from when you first get your card.
 This can happen either at your request, or because the bank needs to make a change due to a change in circumstances.
 Here are some of the possibilities.